cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 A dictionary of optional arguments to be passed to the accuracy function.

 ## reports
-**OPTIONAL** An array of one or more Report Plugins, where each Plugin corresponds to a Juneberry Report class.
+**OPTIONAL** An array of one or more Report Plugins, where each Plugin corresponds to a Juneberry Report class, or a custom Report subclass based on the Juneberry Report base class.
 Refer to the [report config specification](report_configuration_specification.md) for more information about Juneberry Report Plugins.

 ## seed
 Seed value to use when conducting Juneberry operations with this model.
 This seed